 Within the normal course of business, the Company enters into contractual commitments in order to promote the Company's brand and products.
 These commitments include sponsorship agreements with teams and athletes on the collegiate and professional levels, official supplier agreements, athletic event sponsorships and other marketing commitments.
-The following is a schedule of the Company's future minimum payments under its sponsorship and other marketing agreements as of December 31, 2019, as well as significant sponsorship and other marketing agreements 31, 2019 through the date of this report:
+The following is a schedule of the Company's future minimum payments under its sponsorship and other marketing agreements as of December 31, 2019, as well as significant sponsorship and other marketing agreements entered into during the period after December 31, 2019 through the date of this report: